samsquire/ideas4/README.md

 ![worktree](https://user-images.githubusercontent.com/1983701/187074147-5ada41bd-9332-4a34-b558-99037d43644b.png)

+These work queue threads may or not use locks or spinlocks, it depends on the rate that new work is added to the system.

 # 242. Thoughts on Latency

 # 243. Scalability and additional (multidirectional) arguments

+If I have one hierarchy of objects and introduce another level or a multiple, I add arguments to every other object and operation.

 # 244. The average program looks the same